-Summer internships for undergraduates
+Summer training programme for undergraduates

 Skills you will acquire: Practical skills include sorting and cataloguing fossil collections, learning the relevant scientific terminology, writing formal descriptions and systematic determinations, and photomicroscopy.
-The most transferable skills are all those involved in turning your work into a publishable paper, which is a demanding piece of organisation, writing, and high-quality technical illustration.
+The most transferable skills are all those involved in turning your work into a published paper, which is a demanding piece of organisation, writing, and high-quality technical illustration.

-Tutorial sheet with instructions about making professional plates of fossil microphotographs, as used by students in this programme.
+Instruction Sheet 1: how to make professional plates of fossil microphotographs, as used by students in this programme.

 The projects are closely connected, and we are building a solid body of knowledge.
 Staff teach students, and students teach students and staff, and we do field work and laboratory work together.
 Discoveries from one project can help all the others, and we work together to understand the fossils and their meanings, and to learn new research methods.